ernes7/ernes7/README.md

 ### About Me ###
 ---
-I am a Web Developer immersed in learning new technologies, frameworks, and human centered design principles to make digital experiences more fluid and less intimidating.
-I have a passion for User Interfaces and Digital Prototyping.
-I am a continuous learner with a demonstrated background working in Agile.
+Software Engineer immersed in learning new technologies, frameworks, and human centered design principles to make digital experiences more fluid and less intimidating.
+I am a continuous learner with a demonstrated background working in Agile, Django Rest Framework, ReactJS, and AWS.

 **"I grow as I go"**